-In her time out of the office, Angela enjoys spending time with her husband, two children, and her dogs, and she enjoys volunteering at dog shelters.
+Outside the office, Angela enjoys time with her husband, two children, and their dogs, and volunteers at local dog shelters.

 Christa Banfield has focused her practice on family law since before she was even licensed in 2011, externing with Community Legal Services and the Honorable Bruce Cohen, and interning with family law practices in Phoenix and Scottsdale.
 Christa’s background allows her to bring both empathy and logic to her practice – an important balance in family law matters.